 Elevate in the late game

 The person with the high ground in late game normally wins.
-Battle Royale’s plentiful hills are your friend, here, or you can just build your own base from scratch.
+Battle Royale’s plentiful hills are your friend, but you should really just build your own base from scratch.
 Or combine both by building a fortification on top of a hill.
 A small tower with staircases jutting out on the top will give you a good view of your surroundings while granting decent protection.
 Again, try to use stone or metal rather than wood.

-Some people will build every single time late on, but I like to hold off if I haven’t been spotted.
-Building a base lets everyone know when you are (which will likely lead to rockets flying your way), and if the circle moves again then you might have to abandon it anyway, so play it by ear.
+Most people will build every single time late on, but I like to hold off if I haven’t been spotted.
+Building a base lets everyone know where you are (which will likely lead to rockets flying your way), and if the circle moves again then you might have to abandon it anyway, so play it by ear.

 Shoot wood cover